pulumi/pulumi-hugo/themes/default/content/blog/preview-of-testable-iam-policy-documents/index.md

 }
 ```

-To test if the S3 Bucket Policy allows access for bucket administrators we need to check if a Statement is present in the Policy and to test the content of that single Statement.
+To test if the S3 Bucket Policy allows access for bucket administrators, we need to check if a Statement is present in the Policy and test the content of that single Statement.

 `@thinkinglabs/aws-iam-policy` provides the ability to retrieve a single
 Statement by its `Sid` if one was provided.